-The Brera Gallery differs from other prestigious Italian museums precisely because the works do not come from personal collections of aristocrats and princes, but from the State and political collections.
-An extremely rich collection, including some of the most famous works in the world.
+The Brera Gallery differs from other prestigious Italian museums precisely because the works do not come from personal collections of aristocrats and princes but from the State and political collections.
+The gallery brags with an extremely rich collection, including some of the most famous works in the world.
 One of the symbols of the Brera is the painting of Romanticism: „The Kiss“ of Aytz.

 8. The Sant’Ambrogio Basilica

-The church, named after the patron saint of the city, is considered the second most important place in town after the Duomo.
+The church, named after the patron saint of Milan, is the second most important place in the city after the Duomo.
 Founded in the 4th century at the request of Ambrose, bishop of Milan (buried here at 397) in the crypt of the Christian martyrs, the church was reconstructed according to the canons of Romanesque architecture between 1088 and 1099.

 It is considered the most significant example of Roman Lombard architecture.